 - Get Bowl 2, top with the strainer, pour the coconut cream and squeeze until the coconut is dry.
 Set aside.
 Take note to save the used grated coconut.
 (This is coconut cream – thicker one)

 - Now, you have the used grated coconut.
 Go back to Bowl 1 and put the used grated coconut and add 1 cup water and again, squeeze, squeeze, squeeze…

 - Now, you can throw the used grated coconut.
-Clearly, you have the coconut cream and milk on a separate bowls.
-Set them aside until ready to use.
+Clearly, you have the coconut cream and milk in separate bowls.

 Palapa or Sakurab paste can be substituted: